joverbey/joverbey.github.io/_posts/2016-12-15-first-post.md

 At some point, I'll probably take advantage of the fact that 0 is less than 256, which gives me a remarkable amount of flexibility.

 Stay tuned.
-The first "real" post -- an x86 (subset) assembler in 256 LOC -- goes live on January 1.
+The first "real" post -- an x86 (subset) assembler in 256 LOC -- goes live on <strike>January 1</strike> January 15.

 <small><font color="gray"><sup>1</sup> Why 256 lines?
 The <a target="_blank" href="https://www.eclipse.org/legal/EclipseLegalProcessPoster.pdf">Eclipse Foundation Legal Process</a> used to define 250 lines of code as the upper limit for a "small" contribution that could be committed without a full IP review.
 (That limit is now 1000 lines.)
 I was going to call the blog "250 Lines or Less," but <a target="_blank" href="http://blog.mattrbianchi.com/">Matt Bianchi</a> reminded me that 256 was obviously a better choice.
 Also, this length corresponds to about four printed pages, which seems like "not a lot."</font></small>